Ethan-Loo/kmer2vec_pytorch/README.md

 Training a 10-mer model required considerably higher resources at approximately 8 cores, 15GB VRAM, and the more GPU compute capacity.

 Model convergence appears to occur quickly, however, suggesting that a full reference assembly may not be necessary to obtain accurate embeddings.
-More time and testing are needed to confirm this.
+More time and testing are needed to confirm this, and this is also contingent upon the reference being used.
 Currently, the metadata are not generated until training is complete and embeddings are only saved between epochs in a numpy file.

 <br>